ligolang/ligo/src/passes/1-parser/pascaligo/Doc/pascaligo.md

     has value `3`.

-  - The iterator `set_iter` is similar to `list_iter`: it takes a set and a procedure (or function returning `Unit`) and applies it in turn to all the elements of the set.

-  - Another form of complete iteration on sets is performed by loops.
+  - Complete iteration on sets is performed by loops.
 See section "Loops".

 #### Maps

 Currently, maps have less support than sets.
-PascaLIGO offers the following functions and procedures on maps:
+PascaLIGO offers the following functions on maps:

   - Adding bindings to a map is only possible if the map is mutable, that is, if it was declared with the annotation `var`, like so, in